Log Analytics agent overview

 - Azure Diagnostics Extension can be used only with Azure virtual machines.
 The Log Analytics agent can be used with virtual machines in Azure, other clouds, and on-premises.

 - Azure Diagnostics extension sends data to Azure Storage, Azure Monitor Metrics (Windows only) and Event Hubs.
-The Log Analytics agent collects data to Azure Monitor Logs.
+The Log Analytics agent sends data to Azure Monitor Logs.

-- The Log Analytics agent is required for solutions, Azure Monitor for VMs, and other services such as Azure Security Center.
+- The Log Analytics agent is required for solutions, VM insights, and other services such as Azure Security Center.

 There is no cost for Log Analytics agent, but you may incur charges for the data ingested.
 Check Manage usage and costs with Azure Monitor Logs for detailed information on the pricing for data collected in a Log Analytics workspace.